santikka/R-course/README.md

 ## Acknowledgements

-The following people have contributed to this package: Santtu Tikka, Juho Kopra, Kasperi Kansanen.
+The following people have contributed to this package: Santtu Tikka, Juho Kopra, Kasper Kansanen.

 ## Contents